FDE vs Solutions Engineer vs Deployment Strategist

 The Question

-Get the next FDE role comparison
+Get the next FDE role teardown before the org writes the wrong job